I apologize for this seeming a mish-mash of two separate articles; I

 XML Schemas could easily enforce uniqueness constraints on the id+sub_id

-combination via the
+combination via the element, and serve a

 similar purpose for id+sub_idref via the